 \textit{Screening effects}.--- The injection of a charge current is able to alter the potential landscape of the conductor via charge accumulation and screening effects in the nearby gates defining the scattering regions~\cite{levinson_potential_1989,*levinson1989,buttiker_capacitance_1993}.
-This consequence of electron-electron interaction is in fact needed to ensure the gauge invariance of the scattering formalism with respect to a global shift of the electrostatic potential in nonlinear scenarios~\cite{christen_gauge_1996}.
-Deviations from the linear regime leading to finite thermal and thermoelectric rectification has been discussed in the weakly interacting regime~\cite{sanchez_scattering_2013,whitney_thermodynamic_2013,meair_scattering_2013,lopez_nonlinear_2013}.
+This consequence of electron-electron interaction is in fact needed to ensure gauge invariance in nonlinear scenarios~\cite{christen_gauge_1996}.
+Deviations from the linear regime leading to finite thermal and thermoelectric rectification have been discussed in the weakly interacting regime~\cite{sanchez_scattering_2013,whitney_thermodynamic_2013,meair_scattering_2013,lopez_nonlinear_2013}.

-We test this mechanism in the same setup of Fig.~\ref{fig:scheme}(c), now in the absence of thermalization ($\lambda=0$).
-Transport between terminals is then fully elastic.
+We again test this mechanism in the setup of Fig.~\ref{fig:scheme}(c), now with $\lambda=0$, so that transport between terminals is fully elastic.
 Then, an important contribution will be the internal reflections in region 2, leading to Fabry-Perot interferences.
-Scattering at the quantum dots is again given by Breit-Wigner resonances, c.f.
-Eq.~\eqref{eq:Breit-Wigner}.
-To treat the screening effects, we proceed by partitioning the conductor in the three relevant regions, $\alpha=1,2,3$, defining a potential landscape given by the coarse-grained electrostatic potentials $\mathbf{U}\equiv\{U_\alpha\}$.
-In equilibrium we assume all $U_\alpha=U_0=0$.
-The scattering matrix of the whole system, ${\cal S}(E,\mathbf{U})$, is obtained by connecting the out- and in-going waves of the different partitions, 1-2-3~\cite{SM}.
-Within this approximation, the screening effects impose that the values of $\mathbf{U}$ fulfill
+Scattering at the barriers is again given by Eq.~\eqref{eq:Breit-Wigner}.
+Screening affects the internal electrostatic energies, $\mathbf{U}$, by developing finite $U^{\rm neq}_\alpha(T_L,T_R)$, and modifies the scattering matrix of the whole system, ${\cal S}(E,\mathbf{U})$~\cite{SM}.
+The energies $\mathbf{U}$ are linked by

-where $\delta q_\alpha$ is the injected charge in region $\alpha$ with respect to the equilibrium scenario, and $C_{\alpha \beta}$ the geometric capacitance between regions $\alpha$ and $\beta$, which we treat here as a parameter.
-The excess charge can be calculated with the aid of the partial local density of states of the system, or injectivities~\cite{buttiker_capacitance_1993},
+where $\delta q_\alpha$ is the injected charge in region $\alpha$ with respect to the equilibrium scenario, and $C_{\alpha \beta}$ the geometric capacitance between regions $\alpha$ and $\beta$, treated here as a parameter.
+The excess charge can be calculated with the aid of the partial local densities of states of the system, or injectivities~\cite{buttiker_capacitance_1993},